 22 to 26 November: BIMUN / SINUB Conference 2019

-The annual conference is organized by the Bonn International Model United Nations BIMUN/SINUB e.V.
+The annual conference was organized by the Bonn International Model United Nations BIMUN/SINUB e.V.

-Students from around the world participate as delegates and simulate a UN conference as well as the various committees of the United Nations.
-The conference topic for 2019 will be ‘Beyond Borders: Global Challenges in the Age of Climate Change’.
+Students from around the world participated as delegates and simulated a UN conference as well as the various committees of the United Nations.
+The conference topic for 2019 was “Beyond Borders: Global Challenges in the Age of Climate Change“.

 27 to 28 November: SEF Bonn Symposium 2019